Azure/bicep/README.md

 First, author your Bicep code using the Bicep language service as part of the [Bicep VS Code extension](./docs/installing.md#bicep-vs-code-extension), then compile that code into an ARM template using the [Bicep CLI](./docs/installing.md#bicep-cli):

 ```
-bicep build ./main.arm
+bicep build ./main.bicep
 ```

-You should see the compiled template `main.json` get created in the same directory as `main.arm`.
+You should see the compiled template `main.json` get created in the same directory as `main.bicep`.
 Now that you have the ARM Template, you can use all existing ARM Template tooling such as [what-if](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-deploy-what-if?tabs=azure-powershell), the [ARM Tools Extension](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools), and the deployment CLI commands.

 You can now deploy this template via any method you would like such as: